sist-cs120/project-doc/source/project1.rst

     Please read the following instructions carefully:

-    - This project is to be completed by each group individually.
+    1. This project is to be completed by each group individually.

-    - This project contains 8 tasks.
-5 of them are optional (10 points + 10 points).
+    2. This project contains 8 tasks.
+5 of them are optional (10 points + 8 points).

-    - The task score does not reflect the implementation difficulty but rather the recommended level.
+    3. The task score does not reflect the implementation difficulty but rather the recommended level.

-    - Suggested workload is 4~6 FULL days.
+    4. Suggested workload is 4~6 FULL days.
 Manage your time.

-    - Submit your code through Blackboard.
-The submission due date is **Oct.
-29, 2023**.
+    5. Submit your code through Blackboard.
+The submission due date is |project1-due|.

-    - Each group needs to submit the code once and only once.
+    6. Each group needs to submit the code once and only once.
 Immediately after TAs' checking.
 The submission is performed by one of the group members.

-    - Tasks with "Optional" tag are optional tasks.
+    7. Tasks with "Optional" tag are optional tasks.
 Their due date is the end of the semester.

-    - Unless otherwise mentioned, the instructor is responsible for grading optional tasks.
+    8. Unless otherwise mentioned, the instructor is responsible for grading optional tasks.
 Contact the instructor to check if you have finished one or more of them.

-    - *Task 8* is graded by TAs.
+    9. *Task4* and *Task 8* are graded by TAs.

-    - Tasks are graded according to their hierarchy.
+    10. Tasks are graded according to their hierarchy.
 The hierarchy of this project is *Task 1 < Task 2 < Task 3*.
 A full score of one task automatically guarantees the full score of non-overdue preceding tasks (left side of "<").

+    11. During the performance assessment, any task can only be attempted up to 5 times.

 Overview
 ============================================================